 Get the latest news from AMT and the wider problem-solving community.

-It’s time for the Australian Maths Trust (AMT) to celebrate the achievements of our students and teachers for 2019.
+It’s time for the Australian Maths Trust (AMT) to celebrate the achievements of our Australian students and teachers for 2019.
 We are seeking nominations for our 2019 AMT Inspiring Student and AMT Teacher Awards in each state.
-Further details on the AMC Awards criteria can be found here: https://www.amt.edu.au/amc-awards-criteria The AMT Inspiring Student Award is awarded to a high-school student who participated in
+Further details on the AMC Awards criteria can be found here: https://www.amt.edu.au/amc-awards-criteria The AMT Inspiring Student Award is awarded to an Australian high-school student who

 Australia’s informatics team has continued its tradition of stellar international performances at the International Olympiad in Informatics (IOI) in Azerbaijan.
 The IOI was held in Baku, Azerbaijan, from August 4-11 and official results have now been released.
 The Australians competed against teams from 86 other countries, scoring one gold, one silver and two bronze medals